queryluke/masseffect-5e/static/data/rules/09-05-cover.md

 ### Three-quarters Cover
 A target with three-quarters cover has a +5 bonus to AC and Dexterity saving throws.
 A target has three-quarters cover if about three-quarters of it is covered by an obstacle.
-The obstacle might be a doorway, an large crate, or a thick tree trunk.
+The obstacle might be a doorway, a large crate, or a thick tree trunk.

 ### Total Cover
 A target with total cover can't be targeted directly by an attack or a spell, although some spells can reach such a